linkedin/PalDB/README.md

 **Are duplicate keys allowed?**

 Duplicates are not allowed by default.
 But it could be changed in writer configuration if needed.
+Duplicates are automatically enabled when using StoreRW to have the same semantics as Java HashMap.

 **Do keys have an order when iterating?**